 What was it like for you to imagine the new dream?
-[Problem solve as needed.]

 Some people find themselves wanting to avoid practicing the new dream.
 Let's make a plan in case that happens.
 What can you do if you have an urge to avoid practicing your new dream?